wp-plugins/addon-so-widgets-bundle/readme.txt

 == Upgrade Notice ==

-Updating is a smooth transition, but it's always better to have a backup first.
+This is a major update of this plugin, all widgets are re-coded to use SiteOrigin's API properly and removed dependency of Titan framework.
+By updating it you will loss some old working widgets and will need to re-add them to make them work.
+However all widgets are same as previous.
+Other than that updating is a smooth transition, but it's always better to have a backup first.